Federated Continual Learning: Concepts, Challenges, and Solutions: Challenges of Federated Continual Learning

 Adjusting optimization techniques and loss functions balance new and old knowledge.
 This includes loss function modifications, learning rate adjustments, and proximal terms. \cite{10208460} introduces a specific loss function to distill knowledge from the old global model, employing augmented old global prototypes and a contrastive representation loss to properly allocate new global class prototypes and align new local classes with their previous positions.
 Yuan et al. \cite{Yuan_2023_CVPR} mitigate catastrophic forgetting by adjusting the learning rate over time.

-Knowledge distillation is a widely used technique for fusing knowledge in FCL \cite{usmanova2021distillationbasedapproachintegratingcontinual}.
+Knowledge distillation is a widely used technique for fusing knowledge in FCL \cite{usmanova2021distillationbasedapproachintegratingcontinual, liu2023fedetcommunicationefficientfederatedclassincremental}.
 The core idea involves transferring the knowledge from an already trained teacher model to a student model.
 Essentially, the teacher model guides the student to replicate the same mapping relationship by providing the label $Y$ for the sample $X$, similar to the way humans teach.
 The continual distillation mechanism uses distillation techniques at multiple scales and employs contrastive learning to transfer knowledge from old tasks to new tasks while preserving the learned knowledge \cite{Psaltis_2023_ICCV}.
 Federated Not-True Distillation (FedNTD) \cite{NEURIPS2022_fadec8f2} focuses on preserving the global model's knowledge by only considering not-true classes during distillation, thus maintaining the global perspective without directly accessing local data.
 The Enhancer distillation method \cite{liu2023fedetcommunicationefficientfederatedclassincremental} incorporates a small module, the enhancer, to absorb and communicate new knowledge, thereby mitigating the imbalance between old and new knowledge.
 Lastly, exemplar-free distillation \cite{JIN202457} avoids the use of a rehearsal buffer by employing distillation methods that do not require storing past data samples.
+In the context of a decentralized federated learning framework for joint class and domain continual learning, \cite{10945356} employs response-based knowledge distillation by aligning the logit vectors of local models with those of an incrementally updated global model.
+This approach mitigates catastrophic forgetting without requiring access to data from previous nodes.

 Moreover, some papers prevent the forgetting of previously learned tasks by modifying gradients.
 Accordingly, \cite{10184531} integrates gradients from the current task with gradients from the most dissimilar previous tasks, as similar as \cite{10323204}, which adjusts gradient compensation dynamically to balance the forgetting rates of different categories, ensuring that no single category is disproportionately forgotten.